letsjump/yii2-easy-ajax/README.md

 ## Credits

-[Yiisoft](https://www.yiiframework.com/) for the best PHP framework for large-scale application (my opinion), [Twitter Bootstrap](https://getbootstrap.com/), and the [Bootstrap Notify plugin](http://bootstrap-notify.remabledesigns.com/).
+[Yiisoft](https://www.yiiframework.com/) for the best PHP framework for large-scale application (my own opinion), [Twitter Bootstrap](https://getbootstrap.com/), and the [Bootstrap Notify plugin](http://bootstrap-notify.remabledesigns.com/).
 The Code of Conduct is adapted from the [Contributor Covenant](http://contributor-covenant.org)

 ## License